OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 This ensures that the units for these inputs to the Vehicle are converted properly for use in the Chassis and Transmission components.
-On the surface, this might seem confusing or perhaps redundant, but it demonstrates a way that Assemblies can be used to define a more consistant external interface
+On the surface, this might seem confusing or perhaps redundant, but it demonstrates a way that Assemblies can be used to define a more consistent external interface

 Executing the Vehicle Assembly
 ------------------------------